glennposadas/itunessearch-test/README.md

 ## TestFlight

 Inviting an internal user (a user under your Apple Developer Account) is quite not simple.
-I've written a wiki for this:
+I wrote before a wiki for this:
 [A Thorough Guide In Testing Apps Via TestFlight For Clients, Bosses, and Testers](https://github.com/glennposadas/TestFlight-Guide/wiki/A-Thorough-Guide-In-Testing-Apps-Via-TestFlight---For-Clients,-Bosses,-and-Testers).

---
+---
 ## Support

-Should there be questions or tech support, contact me: hello@glennvon.com
+Should there be questions or tech support, contact me: https://www.glennvon.com/